-The Honorable Shalanda Young Acting Director The Office of Management and Budget 725 17th Street NW Washington, DC 20503
+The Honorable Shalanda Young Director The Office of Management and Budget 725 17th Street NW Washington, DC 20503

-Dear Secretary Vilsack and Acting Director Young:
+Dear Secretary Vilsack and Director Young:

-As the Administration develops its budget proposal for FY 2023, we respectfully urge you to once again protect crop insurance from harmful cuts.
-The FY 2022 budget wisely recognized crop insurance as a farmer's first line of defense against climate change and other disasters, and did not make cuts to the program.
+As the Administration develops its budget proposal for FY 2024, we respectfully urge you to once again protect crop insurance from harmful cuts.
+The FY 2023 budget wisely recognized crop insurance as a farmer's first line of defense against climate change and other disasters, and did not make cuts to the program.
 As the challenges for America's farmers and ranchers continue to grow, we believe crop insurance as a safety net is only becoming more important to stability in rural America.
-During this tumultuous time, one of the few certainties that farmers could rely on was the protection provided by their Federal crop insurance policy.
+During this tumultuous time, one of the few certainties that farmers could rely on was the protection provided by the Federal crop insurance policy purchased with their hard-earned dollars.